BipashaBi/Epithet/README.md

-Here’s a cleaner, professional, and properly formatted version of your README for the GitHub project **Epithet**:

----

 # 📘 Epithet: An Offline PDF Outline Extractor

 **Epithet** is a lightweight Python utility that extracts titles and hierarchical headings from PDF files and organizes them into a structured outline.
 The entire workflow is performed **offline**, making it fast, secure, and privacy-friendly.
 It generates a JSON summary of any PDF document’s major sections.